 The opening and maintenance of a high-quality dialogue between the Group and the entities it finances or in which it invests, plays an important role in monitoring and remedying certain issues, including those relating to human rights.
-The changes in exclusion and monitoring lists (i.e. the companies with which the Group does not wish to maintain commercial relations, or which are subject to increased monitoring, which may result from serious violations of human rights) is another indicator monitored by BNP Paribas.
-At the end of 2022, these lists numbered 1,490 legal entities (1,369 under exclusion and 121 under monitoring), against 1,480 at the end of 2021).
+The changes in exclusion and monitoring lists (i.e., the companies with which the Group does not wish to maintain commercial relations or invest in, or which are subject to increased monitoring, which may result from serious violations of human rights) is another indicator monitored by BNP Paribas.
+At the end of 2023, these lists numbered 1,718 legal entities (1,432 under exclusion and 286 under monitoring), against 1,490 at the end of 2022.